 RESEARCH & BOOKS

-We have written two books to assist school counselors align MTSS with their comprehensive school counseling programs.
+We have two books that assist school counselors align MTSS with their comprehensive school counseling programs.

 The School Counselor's Guide to MTSS

 This book provides an overview of the what and the why behind the alignment of school counseling programs and MTSS.
 Written by school counselor educators and school counselors, it provides ample examples of alignment across universal, tier 2/3 evidence based practices, data, and collaboration strategies.

 Making MTSS Work provides the how to MTSS.
 Using examples from school districts across the country, the authors outline best practices in alignment to ensure school counselors work smarter not harder.

 Below are a number of studies highlighting school counselors’ work in MTSS (PBIS and RTI), including research from our workgroup.